The best Fourth of July sales and deals to shop before they’re gone.

 - Burrow is offering up to $500 off sofas and other discounts on furniture like coffee tables, rugs and wall shelves with code USA through July 12.

+- Clarisonic is offering 50 percent off two or more attachments through July 5.

-- Crane & Canopy is offering up to 70 percent off bedding, sheets, rugs and home décor from July 2 to July 6.
+- Crane & Canopy is offering up to 70 percent off bedding, sheets, rugs and home décor through July 6.

-- Enso Rings is offering up to 40 percent off select rings and bracelets through July
+- Enso Rings is offering up to 40 percent off select rings and bracelets.

+- Grass Roots Farmers’ Cooperative is offering 10 percent off sitewide through July 4 with code FOURTH10.

 - Greenpan is offering 40 percent off sitewide from July 2 to July 6.